 Examples of where we might collect special category data are:

-- If you are supporting us by participating in publicity for the work of the Charity (eg for a case study about the work of the Hospitals) where you or a family member or close friend have been a patient in the hospital, we will always ask for your express consent if we propose to use this information in support of fundraising or reporting our charitable impact.
+- If you are supporting us by participating isn publicity for the work of the Charity (eg for a case study about the work of the Hospitals) where you or a family member or close friend have been a patient in the hospital, we will always ask for your express consent if we propose to use this information, including photographic images, in support of fundraising or reporting our charitable impact.

 - We may request health information if you are taking part in a sporting event to ensure that it is safe for you to take part, or in relation to an event where there may be a need to provide appropriate facilities or support.